Feel Good in Your Skin: How to Boost Collagen After 40

 Here’s what dermatologists say:

-• Oral collagen peptides can improve skin elasticity, hydration, and overall firmness with consistent use
+• Oral collagen peptides improve skin elasticity, hydration, and overall firmness with consistent use

 • Microneedling and laser treatments stimulate collagen from deeper layers of the skin